lakshyadn/Finance-Tracker/README.md

 # 💰 Finance Tracker

-A simple and visually appealing **Finance Tracker** built with the **MERN stack (without MongoDB)**.
+A simple and visually appealing **Finance Tracker** built with the **MERN stack**.
 This application allows users to manage their transactions, view income and expenses, and visualize financial data using a pie chart.
 The backend is deployed on **Railway**, and the frontend is hosted on **Netlify**.

 ---